Shaukataliii/atomic-habits-lessons/README.md

 ### 19. Successful people are not those who are the most passionate about their job but those who can handle the boredom on doing the same job again and again.

 ### 20. Men desire novelty so much that those who are doing well wish for a change as much as those who are doing badly.

+### 21. If you only do the work when it is convinient or exciting, then you're never gonna achieve remarkable results.

+### 22. Whether you do work when it feels annoying or draining or painful then that's what makes the difference between a professional and a novice.